Nexosis/nexosis.github.io/_guides/Regression.md

 ```
 https://ml.nexosis.com/v1/sessions/{your session id}/results
 ```
-The session results will include a *data* property which is populated with the observations taken from your dataset as the 'test' data.
+The session results will include a *data* property which is populated with the observations taken from your DataSet as the 'test' data.
 When we train a model we use a large portion of the data to train - but hold back a part to test the results in order to make sure we created the best possible model.
 This test data is now returned along with the original values you sent marked with a *:actual* suffix.

 ``` json
 {